-The Round Rock campus is located on the I-35 corridor on University Drive and was a gift to Texas State University from the Avery Family of Round Rock, Texas.
-This 100-acre campus already boasts of a beautiful classroom/administration building, the Avery Building, the St. David's School of Nursing building, and Willow Hall--the newest edition to the Round Rock campus.
-The "meadow lands" and wide-open spaces of the Round Rock campus provide a pastoral feel nestled between I-35 and Loop 130 on University Drive.
+The Round Rock Campus is located on the I-35 corridor on University Drive and was a gift to TXST from the Avery Family of Round Rock, Texas.
+This 100-acre campus already boasts of a beautiful classroom/administration building, the Avery Building, the St. David's School of Nursing Building, and Willow Hall-the newest edition on the Round Rock Campus.
+The "meadow lands" and wide-open spaces of the Round Rock Campus provide a pastoral feel nestled between I-35 and Loop 130 on University Drive.

-A state-of-the-art-building, Willow Hall provides instructional space for the College of Health Professions' departments of Communication Disorders, Physical Therapy, Respiratory Care and the associated research labs, the Physical Therapy, Speech-Language-Hearing Clinics, and the Ascension Seton Williamson Sleep Center at Texas State University.
+Willow Hall, a state-of-the-art building provides instructional space for the College of Health Professions' departments of Communication Disorders, Physical Therapy, Respiratory Care and the associated research labs, the Physical Therapy, Speech-Language-Hearing Clinics, and the Ascension Seton Williamson Sleep Center at Texas State University.
+We are just a short drive from the San Marcos Campus, which is located on the edge of the Texas Hill Country where the black land prairies give way to the beautiful hill country, the 457acre San Marcos campus enjoys a setting that is unique amount Texas universities.
+The beautiful crystal-clear San Marcos River fed by the aquifer springs of Spirit Lake along with stately cypress and pecan trees on campus present a picturesque setting for students.
+The campus location along the banks of the river provides recreational and leisure activities for students throughout the year.